0xSSDD/hub88-snr-sol/README.md

 - **Tested for Scalability:**
   The test suite includes scenarios with 5,000+ users and thousands of concurrent requests, demonstrating the system's ability to scale and recover in a production-like environment.

+## Performance and concurrency Concerns

+- **Per-user GenServer:**
+  Each user has a dedicated `UserTransactionServer` GenServer, serializing all their transactions.
+This prevents race conditions for a single user's balance.

+- **Atomic Transaction Idempotency:**
+  Transaction UUIDs are stored in an ETS table using `:ets.insert_new`, ensuring only one process can process a given transaction, even under concurrent requests.

+- **Atomic Balance Updates:**
+  All balance changes are performed via a GenServer call to `UserRegistry`, which atomically checks and updates the balance, preventing double-spending.

+- **Race Condition Safety:**
+  If two requests for the same transaction arrive at the same time, only one will be processed as new; the other will be recognized as a duplicate and handled accordingly.

 ## Signature Verification

 All API requests (e.g., `/transaction/bet`, `/transaction/win`) must include a cryptographic signature in the `X-Hub88-Signature` header, as required by the [Hub88 Wallet API spec](https://docs.hub88.io/developer-docs/operator-api-reference/wallet-api).